imrafaelmerino/vertx-effect/docs/README.md

 ```

-Both calls can fail, or they can create two different customers or even only one of them can fail,
+Both calls can fail, or they can create two different customers, or even only one of them can fail, who knows.
-who knows.
-That's code is not referential transparent.
-For obvious reasons, you can't do the following refactor:
+That code is not referentially transparent.
+For obvious reasons, you can't do the following refactoring:

 ```java